 Risks of myeloid leukemias have been evaluated in relation to diagnostic examinations from radiation sources other than x-rays.
 Chronic low-dose alpha-particle radiation from injections with the radiographic contrast medium, Thorotrast, which was used in earlier decades for cerebral angiography and for radiologic visualization of other vascular structures, has been consistently associated with increased risk of MDS and AML, considered jointly as (MDS/AML) (IARC, 2001; Travis et al. 2003).
 During 1928-1954, between 2.5 and 10 million patients worldwide were injected with Thorotrast.
 The estimated average dose to bone marrow was 100 mGy from an injection of 25 ml.
-Elevated risk of MDS/AML persisted for 8-50 years after exposure (Travis et al, 2003), and cumulative risk ranged from 129-140 MDS/AML cases/104 persons per Gy (IARC, 2001).
+Elevated risk of MDS/AML persisted for 8-50 years after exposure (Travis et al., 2003), and cumulative risk ranged from 129-140 MDS/AML cases/104 persons per Gy (IARC, 2001).

 <4> Therapeutic radiation for benign conditions

 Elevated risks of myeloid neoplasms have been reported in patients with benign conditions who underwent radiation treatment.
-X-ray radiation treatment for ankylosing spondylitis was associated with a 7-fold increase in non-CLL leukemia during a period of 1-25 years after exposure to a uniform bone marrow dose of 1 Gy; leukemia risk peaked within 10 years of exposure (Weiss et al, 1995).
-Somewhat lower AML excesses (relative risks ranging from 1.2 to 3.2) have been associated with radiation therapy treatments for benign gynecologic disorders (Sakata et al, 2012), peptic ulcer (Griem et al, 1994), and tinea capitis (Shore et al, 2003).
-The ongoing use of radiotherapy to treat benign ocular conditions, musculoskeletal diseases, inflammatory and proliferative disorders, and benign vascular proliferations demonstrates the need to follow-up these patients, particularly if treated at younger ages (McKeown et al, 2015).
-Higher risks and corresponding greater concern is associated with use of radiation therapy for benign tumors and other benign conditions in children and those with tumor predisposing syndromes (Evans et al, 2006).
-Myeloid leukemia and AML risks were also almost 4-fold increased among patients with ankylosing spondylitis treated with radium-224, with a mean estimated dose to the skeleton of 0.67 Gy (Wick et al, 2008).
+X-ray radiation treatment for ankylosing spondylitis was associated with a 7-fold increase in non-CLL leukemia during a period of 1-25 years after exposure to a uniform bone marrow dose of 1 Gy; leukemia risk peaked within 10 years of exposure (Weiss et al., 1995).
+Somewhat lower AML excesses (relative risks ranging from 1.2 to 3.2) have been associated with radiation therapy treatments for benign gynecologic disorders (Sakata et al., 2012), peptic ulcer (Griem et al., 1994), and tinea capitis (Shore et al., 2003).
+The ongoing use of radiotherapy to treat benign ocular conditions, musculoskeletal diseases, inflammatory and proliferative disorders, and benign vascular proliferations demonstrates the need to follow-up these patients, particularly if treated at younger ages (McKeown et al., 2015).
+Higher risks and corresponding greater concern is associated with use of radiation therapy for benign tumors and other benign conditions in children and those with tumor predisposing syndromes (Evans et al., 2006).
+Myeloid leukemia and AML risks were also almost 4-fold increased among patients with ankylosing spondylitis treated with radium-224, with a mean estimated dose to the skeleton of 0.67 Gy (Wick et al., 2008).

 <4> Therapeutic radiation for malignant conditions

-Two-fold increased risks of t-MDS/AML have been described in patients treated with total body irradiation as part of a preparative regimen for transplantation and in those receiving radiotherapy for non-Hodgkin lymphoma, testicular cancer, uterine cervix cancer, uterine corpus cancer, and Ewing’s sarcoma (Wright et al, 2010; NCRP, 2011). t-MDS/AML following treatment of testicular cancer has been linked with both radiotherapy and platinum chemotherapy (Howard et al, 2008). t-MDS/AML following radiotherapy is often diagnosed within five years of exposure, with most cases occurring within 10-15 years (NCRP, 2011).
+Two-fold increased risks of t-MDS/AML have been described in patients treated with total body irradiation as part of a preparative regimen for transplantation and in those receiving radiotherapy for non-Hodgkin lymphoma, testicular cancer, uterine cervix cancer, uterine corpus cancer, and Ewing’s sarcoma (Wright et al., 2010; NCRP, 2011). t-MDS/AML following treatment of testicular cancer has been linked with both radiotherapy and platinum chemotherapy (Howard et al., 2008). t-MDS/AML following radiotherapy is often diagnosed within five years of exposure, with most cases occurring within 10-15 years (NCRP, 2011).
 Excess risks of t-MDS/AML following radiotherapy have been associated with estimated bone marrow doses ranging from 1 to 15 Gy for adults (and often higher doses for children), and risks do not continue to increase further at very high doses, perhaps due to cell killing.
-(Boice et al, 1987).
+(Boice et al., 1987).
 Risks appear to be greater when large volumes of bone marrow are treated with lower doses or dose fractions.
 More evidence is needed on risks at higher doses (see Chapter 60).

 <3> Atomic bomb survivors